rockettheme/docs/Docs/grav/themes/photon/demo.md

     17. **Copyright** Custom HTML (Particle) [96%, 60%, se]

-We have detailed how to recreate the individual widgets and particles pictured above in the links below, separated by sections found in the **Layout Manager**.
+We have detailed how to recreate the individual particles pictured above in the links below, separated by sections found in the **Layout Manager**.

 1. [Navigation](demo_navigation.md)
 2. [Slideshow](demo_slideshow.md)